 It is essential to have a safe haven for your canine companion: A dog crate.
-A dog crate is great for keeping your dog away from mischief in the house as well as providing a complete place for peace of mind for your lovely dog when you are not at the house.
-A dog crate should ideally be a welcoming and warm place of security and comfort, where your dog likes to spend carefree time for a relaxing chew session or to rest or get some sleep.
+A personalized and comfortable dog crate is crucial in keeping your dog away from mischief in the house.
+It is also guaranteed to grant your dog that fundamental peace of mind when you are not at home.
+A dog crate should ideally be a warm and welcoming sanctuary, a place of security and comfort, a haven where your baby would spend his or her afternoon resting, or else involved in some relaxing chew session.
 If you’d like to learn more about your puppy, or need a guide on how to puppy proof an apartment, we’ve got you covered.

-Now that you have gotten a nice dog crate for your lovely dog, you are left to answer the question, “Where should I place this crate in the house?”
-In this article, we’ll reveal some of the best locations for placing dog crates.
-Do not forget that a dog crate creates a space for your dog and helps with training your dog, so making use of that space in your home is essential.
+Now that you’ve gotten a good quality dog crate for your fur baby, you are left wondering, “Where should I place this crate in the house?”
+In this article, we’ll reveal some of the best locations for settling dog crates.
+Always remember that a dog crate is supposed to create a safe space for your pet, while also assisting in his or her training, so the way you utilize that space in your home is important.

 Dogs are known for being very social animals — they love being close to their owners.
 In fact, dogs are considered a part of the family’s daily life.
-Thus, it is important that the crate should give the pooch an experience that is positive instead of serving as a place for punishment.
+Thus, your crate must give your pooch a positive experience instead of traumatic, negative one.

 Alternatively, you can place your dog’s crate in a quiet corner.
 It may sound quite the opposite from the previously-mentioned idea, but sometimes a central location can get to be too much.
-Parties, animated family meals, loud music, and guests coming around — plus a host of other busy activities — can lead to anxiety in your dog.
+Parties, animated family mealtimes, loud music, and guests coming around — plus a host of other busy activities — can lead to dog anxiety.
 Also, you may have guests over that don’t take well to pets.
-This is when having somewhere quiet for your dog to escape to is important.
+This is when having quiet refuge for your dog to escape to is important.

-However, the precise location for placing your dog crate varies from one house to another.
-For some, it can be the living room, and for others, it can be the kitchen or any other busy place.
+The precise location for placing your dog crate varies from one house to another.
+For some, it can be in the living room, and for others, it can be in the kitchen or any other busy place.
 Make sure your dog crate is located in a place where activities in the house are visible.

-If you are caring for a young puppy, your bedroom is a very nice place for that warm, inclusive feeling.
-Being newly adopted and taken away from his litter, shelter, or foster home will create a vacuum that needs to be filled.
+If you are caring for a puppy, your bedroom is an ideal location.
+Your bedroom will certainly give your baby that warm, inclusive feeling.
+Being newly adopted, or being taken away from his litter, shelter, or foster home will create a vacuum that needs to be filled.
 At the very least, move the crate to your bedroom at night.
-A young puppy sleeping in another room may feel insecure, stressed, and even abandoned.
+A puppy sleeping in another room will feel insecure, stressed, and even abandoned.
 If you don’t want to move the crate from the bedroom to the living room or kitchen every day, getting a second crate is not a bad idea.

-When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets to get caught on fire by accident.
-Furthermore, the location should not be drafty, as that can adversely affect the health of your dog over time.
+When choosing the location for your dog crate, ensure that it is far away from the fireplace or radiator — you don’t want your dog’s blankets getting caught on fire by accident.
+Moreover, the location should not be drafty, as that can adversely affect your dog’s health over time.
 Avoid locations that are extremely cold or hot.
 Lastly, avoid direct sunlight.